+- Understanding God and his will for us through His Word

 - Developing critical thinking skills

 - Developing God-given creativity

 - Understanding God's story

 - Recognising and understanding divinely created order

 - Appreciating and caring for God's creation

 The focus of study for Units 3 and 4 is the Gospel of Luke.
 Unit 3 focuses on the social, cultural and religious background to the Gospel; on the writing and themes of the Gospel; and on the interpretation of the text of the Gospel.